-- You have published posts written either by yourself or someone else, where the assigned name is “admin”, or “guest author”, etc.
+- Changing the name associated with all the posts that either you or someone else has written, where the assigned name is “admin”, or “guest author”, etc.

-- Attributing post authorship from one author to another user,
+- Reassigning post authorship from one user to another,

-- You import content written by outsourced article writers and want to publish the content under your name or assign it to other authors,
+- You import posts written by ghost writers and have to publish the content under your name or assign it to the account of other users,

-- Deleting authors from your site and transfering their content to existing members,
+- Deleting a user from your site and rerouting attribution to other members,

-Go through the step-by-step tutorials below to learn all about the various methods you can use to reassign the author of a post in WordPress.
+Go through the tutorials below to learn all about the different ways to edit a post author in WordPress.

-Reattributing Posts To A Different Author – Step-By-Step Tutorial
+Assigning WordPress Posts To A Different Author – Tutorial

-When a user assigned the role of author logs into the site and creates a new post, the creator of the post is then attributed authorship of the post …
+When the user logs into WordPress and creates a post, authorship of that post is then attributed to them …

-We cover how to add new authors and other types of users and how to create posts in WordPress in separate tutorials.
+We cover how to add authors and how to create posts in WordPress in separate tutorials.

-In this tutorial, you will learn how to change WordPress post authors using a number of different methods, like:
+In this step-by-step tutorial, you will learn how to change authors assigned to WordPress posts using different methods, like:

-- Reassign posts to different authors using the Post Editor feature (change individual posts),
+- Assigning posts to different authors using the Post Editor (individual post change),

-- Reassign a post to a different author in the Quick Editor (single posts),
+- Reassigning a post to a different author in the Quick Editor (single posts),

 Let’s go through each of these methods.